-Hospedaria Venite – Considered one of the best restaurants in Goa, this charming restaurant offers an atmosphere transports you to Lisbon or Havana.
+Hospedaria Venite – Considered one of the best restaurants in Goa, this charming restaurant offers an atmosphere that transports you to Lisbon or Havana.
 Their seafood menu is spectacular.

 TATAKI – This spot is hidden out of plain sight but located smack dab in the Panjim city center.
 This restaurant specializes in world cuisines like Pan Asian.
-The ambiance, food, drinks, and customer services are exceptional.
+The ambiance, food, drinks, and customer service are exceptional.
 Don’t miss their crispy tuna sushi!

 Take a Coffee Break

 If you are a coffee lover then you will love Blue Tokai where you can sip on freshly roasted Arabica coffee.
 I think this is the only place you can get a perfect flat white coffee.
 But there is also a cute and trendy place called Bombay Coffee Roasters where you can sip coffee and also have a beautifully plated healthy breakfast.

 For shopping, you can take a walk down M.G.
 Road and 18th June Road where you will find different stores, both international and local.
 There is also Panjim Municipal Market where you can get many Goan specialties like the locally made liquor – fenny to take home.
 Drop into other cool fancy stores too like Chumbak, O.M.O., SYNE Boutique and Design Studio, Sosa’s, Sacha’s Shop, Wendell Rodricks Design Space.